paultopia/conlaw_casebook/spring-2022-iteration/48-uncovered-doctrines.md

 However, even express preemption requires statutory interpretation.
 Taking this example: what is "related to a price, route, or service of an air carrier?"
 Does it just cover price controls and direct route regulation, or does it place airlines above the (state) law altogether by preempting things like state contract and tort law?

 I'm very sad to report that the answer in the case of the Airline Deregulation Act is the latter.
-In *Northwest Inc. v.
+In *Northwest v.
 Ginsberg*, the Supreme Court held that the Airline Deregulation Act doesn't preempt the rules of contract that the parties may bargain into, but it does preempt state law rules that are imposed on all contracts, like the implied duty of good faith and fair dealing, and basically all of state consumer protection law.^[Grouchy airline victim editorial: That's right: thanks to Congress, *an airline is not obligated to act in good faith when it makes a contract with you*.]
 Incidentally, this was a 9-0 opinion.
 However, not all cases of express preemption are this broad.
 It all depends on legislative intent.^[This is a good opportunity to think about the policy consequences of preemption.
 While there's good reason to have a national air travel market regulated by one central authority, it's also hard to deny that it's much easier for the airlines to lobby/corrupt Congress and the FAA than it would be to do the same in all 50 states, and harder for shafted consumers to influence those central agencies than it is to influence state legislators and regulators.
 In that way, preemption comes with a real democratic cost.]

 **Field Preemption** is where Congress impliedly preempts an entire field of regulation.
 Typically this is by regulating it all itself (or by handing over responsibility for that area to an administrative agency, in which case Congress's preemptive power will pass through to agency rules issued under its authority---about which, see basically all of administrative law).
 A court will be more likely to find field preemption in a traditional area of federal concern.
 Again, remember that this is *implied*: if Congress says "we preempt the whole field," then we have a case of express preemption like the Airline Deregulation act.

 There's not a whole lot to say about field preemption, except that, like in express preemption, the the court will look at Congress's intent.
 We say that if Congress intended to "fully occupy the field," then state law is preempted.
 And this is so *even if the state law is fully consistent with the federal law and the purposes behind it.*  That's the difference between field preemption and conflict preemption: with field preemption (and express preemption) the state can't legislate *even if everything the state does is totally compatible with what the feds did*.

-The PG&E case in this week's reading is a nice illustration of how there can be disagreement about the extent of the field that Congress intended to occupy, even when all agree that there was a field it did so intend to occupy.
+Pacific Gas & Electric Co. v.
+State Energy Resources Conservation & Development Commission, 461 U.S. 190 (1983) is a nice illustration of how there can be disagreement about the extent of the field that Congress intended to occupy, even when all agree that there was a field it did so intend to occupy.
 In that case, the Court held that Congress intended to occupy the field of safety regulations of nuclear plants, but not of economic regulations of the same.^[*See also, Silkwood v.
-Kerr-McGee Corp.*, 464 U.S. 238 (1984), which followed the case in the readings and further held that Congress's occupying the field of safety regulations did not peeempt state tort claims based on nuclear injuries---in particular focusing on the fact that Congress established a program to indemnify some nuclear plant operators against private tort suits---thus, on the Court's argument, evidencing Congress's belief that such suits could still be brought even after its legislation.]
+Kerr-McGee Corp.*, 464 U.S. 238 (1984), which further held that Congress's occupying the field of safety regulations did not peeempt state tort claims based on nuclear injuries---in particular focusing on the fact that Congress established a program to indemnify some nuclear plant operators against private tort suits---thus, on the Court's argument, evidencing Congress's belief that such suits could still be brought even after its legislation.]

 Sometimes the court will also look at things like the extent of the federal interest in the area and the extent to which allowing states to particpate in regulation will undermine the federal scheme.
 We can think of those either as independent doctrinal ideas or as guidelines that might lead a court to think that Congress intended preemption (that is, as interpretive principles); it doesn't really matter for the ultimate result.^[One good example of these ideas is *Pennsylvania v.
 Nelson*, 350 U.S. 497 (1956).]

 **Conflict Preemption** comes in two flavors (sub-types).
 The first is what we might call *impossibility preemption*: it's impossible to obey the federal law and the state law.
-Congress requires trucks to only have curved mudflaps, Iowa requires trucks to only have straight mudflaps.
+Congress requires trucks to only have curved mudflaps, Illinois requires trucks to only have straight mudflaps.
 Nobody can obey both laws, so the Supremacy Clause eats the state law.

 The second is what we might call *purposes preemption* (sometimes also called "objectives preemption" or "obstruction preemption" or lots of other things): the state law impedes the purposes/objectives of the federal program.
 An example is in the PG&E case, where the challenger claimed that California's law conflicted with the federal purpose, embodied in Congress's atomic energy legislation, of promoting nuclear power.

-As you saw in that case, the Court disagreed, largely because it had a different view of the federal purposes than the challenger did.
+The Court disagreed, largely because it had a different view of the federal purposes than the challenger did.
 It interpreted Congress's having particularly carved out space for states to enact economic regulations as an indication that the Congressional purpose was not to promote nuclear power *no matter what*, but to promote nuclear power compatible with economic viability judgments made by states.
 California's making an economic viability judgment, therefore, did not conflict with that Congressional objective.

 As you should be able to tell by now, all the action here is in...